Search for Charmonium(-like) states decaying into the $\Omega^-\bar\Omega^+$ final states: Acknowledgements

-This work was supported by the Fundamental Research Funds for the Central Universities Nos. lzujbky-2025-ytA05, lzujbky-2025-it06, lzujbky-2024-jdzx06; the Natural Science Foundation of Gansu Province No. 22JR5RA389, No.25JRRA799; the ‘111 Center’ under Grant No. B20063; the National Natural Science Foundation of China under Contract No. 12247101.
+This work was supported by the Fundamental Research Funds for the Central Universities Nos. lzujbky-2025-it06, lzujbky-2025-ytA05, lzujbky-2024-jdzx06; the Natural Science Foundation of Gansu Province No. 22JR5RA389, No.25JRRA799; the ‘111 Center’ under Grant No. B20063; the National Natural Science Foundation of China under Contract No. 12247101.